variousauthors/mandala/db/content/watercloset.md

 #second home foyer master bedroom
 This is a master bedroom.
-The bed is enormouse, and well made.
+The bed is enormous, and well made.
 A grey curtain hangs over the back of it, and a long shock of grey fabric covers its foot.
 Below the foot of the bed is a pair of stools, each with a tiny pillow.
 You wonder whether anyone actually uses this room; if so, then they must hire cleaners.